The Initial Value Problem for Singular SPDEs via Rough Paths: Introduction

-where, on top of the assumptions that we have on our data, $\sigma$ is of class $C^{\alpha}$ and satisfies some additional conditions.
-In \cite{OW}, the authors clearly face the same issue as we do here, in that the nonlinear terms of \eqref{OW_intro} are not well-defined classically.
-Following the intuition from the theory of rough paths \cite{L}, where increments of the solution to a nonlinear SDE are locally well-described by a linear counterpart, they first introduce the notion of \textit{modelledness}:
+where, on top of the assumptions that we have on our data, $\sigma$ is of class $C^{\alpha}$ and satisfies some additional conditions and $P$ is the projection onto mean-zero space-time periodic functions.
+In our setting of the initial value problem we lose periodicity of solutions in the time direction --making that massive term in \eqref{IVP_intro} essential for controlling the $L^{\infty}$-norm of solutions.